What Our Clients Are Saying*

 Any number of people could potentially be responsible for your accident and injuries on a construction site.
 Injured construction workers often seek to lay blame with their employers because employers are typically responsible for maintaining the safety of the entire site.
-Often, employees cannot sue under workers’ compensation rules, but independent contractors can often sue their employers or worksite operators.
+Often, employees cannot sue under workers’ compensation rules unless their employers or worksite operators were responsible for some safety regulation violation.
 When safety protocols are not enforced or are absent, whoever is in charge of the construction site is often held responsible.
 The Occupational Safety and Health Administration may be called to conduct an investigation, and employers could face sanctions in many cases.
 However, other parties may cause accidents despite an employer’s best efforts to enforce safety standards.

 You could also sue another worker if they were the direct cause of your accident.
 For example, you could be working on a construction site where all appropriate safety standards and protocols are enforced.
 However, negligent coworkers could choose to ignore the rules and end up causing an accident.
 Think of a coworker who operates a forklift while intoxicated.
 Even if your boss has all the necessary safety procedures in place, a drunk coworker can still cause a serious accident.
 Under certain circumstances, you can sue the coworker and your employer – the coworker for the accident and your employer for negligent hiring.

 Third parties who might not have been present at the accident scene can also be held liable.
 Often, these third parties are producers, retailers, or manufacturers who supply a construction site with tools and equipment.
 Anyone within the supply chain could be sued in a products liability lawsuit if malfunctioning or defective equipment caused an accident on a construction site.
+These cases might also be filed jointly against your employer and the product manufacturer.
 No matter who you wish to hold liable, our Yonkers construction accident attorneys are here to help.

 Proving Fault for a Yonkers Construction Accident